What does Marion mean?

-Marion \m(a)-rion\ as a girls' name (also used as boys' name Marion) is of French origin.
+Marion \m(a)-rion\ as a girls' name (also used as boys' name Marion) is of French and Latin origin, and the meaning of Marion is "star of the sea".
 Variant of Mary (Latin) "star of the sea".
 This form was changed into Marian when introduced to Britain in the Middle Ages, but revived in the 19th century.
 Track celebrity Marion Jones.

 Displayed below is the birth name popularity of Marion for girls.
 Marion reached its peak position of #47 in the U.S. during the years 1920-1929, but is not listed at the moment.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Records, 2014)

 Marion▼ is pronounced similarly to Mairin, Mareen, Marien, Marine, Marinn, Marrin, Maryan, Maryn and Mirian.
 Other suggested similar baby names are Darion, Marina▼, Marinna, Marjon, Marlon and Maroona.
 These names tend to be less frequently used than Marion.